A close-up of a woman’s neatly manicured hands. One hand types on a calculator and the other holds a pen as she writes in a notebook.

 4. Single-Family Homes

-When someone says “house,” this is the type of structure most people probably think of — with a backyard, a garage, maybe a patio or front porch.
+When someone says “house,” a single-family home is the type of structure most people probably think of — with a backyard, a garage, maybe a patio or front porch.
 Even if the yard is small, the house sits by itself.
 That can mean more privacy and more control over your environment.

 The down payment and monthly payments also can be challenging, but buyers usually can expect the value of their home to increase over time.